emin-grbo/WWDCLounges/index.md

 ### A:
 You should check out the .fileImporter modifier if you haven’t already: https://developer.apple.com/documentation/swiftui/form/fileimporter(ispresented:allowedcontenttypes:allowsmultipleselection:oncompletion:)
-If you are encountering a specific issue that you think may be a bug, please file a Feedback report! (edited)
+If you are encountering a specific issue that you think may be a bug, please file a Feedback report!

 ---